discolabs/disco_app/README.md

 ### Application Proxies
-The gem provides support for Shopify's [Application Proxy][] functionality through a controller concern named `DiscoApp::AppProxyController`.
+The gem provides support for Shopify's [Application Proxy][] functionality through a controller concern named `DiscoApp::Concerns::AppProxyController`.
 Including this concern on any controller will automatically verify each incoming request to make sure it's coming from Shopify (see the [security section][]) in the Shopify documentation.
 Note that by default this check is only performed in production environments.

-The `DiscoApp::AppProxyController` also alters the response headers to return an `application/liquid` MIME type by default, to allow the processing of Liquid by Shopify before returning the response to the user.
+The `DiscoApp::Concerns::AppProxyController` also alters the response headers to return an `application/liquid` MIME type by default, to allow the processing of Liquid by Shopify before returning the response to the user.
 If you'd like to return plain HTML and avoid Liquid processing, you can add a `skip_after_action`